0zxx/solutions/python/README.md

-# CodeFix > One script in python that fix other script pythont making identation and little issues fix
+# CodeFix > One script in python that ident other script pythont making identation
+# CodeFixx > Is the same script but here make one little more fixing little issues of syntax, things of this type
 # Html-ident > Make identation in codes of html by file or url of website.